 The nature of literacy learning is the primary focus of Professor Rob Tierney’s scholarship and professional activities.

-As a literacy education professor, Rob has held faculty positions at major educational research centres, has served on international advisory boards.
+As a literacy education professor, Rob has held school positions at major educational research centres, has served on international advisory boards.
 Rob Tierney has served on panels for the United States Office of Education, international agencies and for television, publishing and media production advising on literacy matters.
 He was part editor of the Reading Research Quarterly and part presenter of the National Reading Conference.

 Rob Tierney is a former faculty member at institutions including, Arizona, Ohio State and Harvard Universities, and the University of California at Berkeley.
 As Dean of the Faculty of Education at the University of British Columbia, he was engaged in global education and indigenous development initiatives.
-In 2010, Rob returned to his home town to assume the role of Dean of the Faculty of Education and Social Work at the University of Sydney.
+In 2010, Rob returned to his home town to assume the role of Dean of the Sydney School of Education and Social Work at the University of Sydney.

 Rob Tierney has an international reputation for his leadership contributions to scholarly endeavours and projects.
 He has been involved in pursuing cooperative endeavours with universities and governments internationally.
 In the recent years, he has worked on digital teaching and learning with a consortium of North American Deans, George Lucas Foundation, Apple Computers and others.